 То Do Select a single activity Select Activities in the Display drop-down list and click an activity.
 The Information pane will show log entries for the selected activity.
 Select a single log entry Click on it.
-Select multiple log entries ■ non-contiguous: hold down CTRL and click the log entries one by one contiguous: select a single log entry, then hold down SHIFT and click another log entry.
+Select multiple log ■ non-contiguous: hold down CTRL and click the log entries one by one entries contiguous: select a single log entry, then hold down SHIFT and click another log entry.
 All the log entries between the first and last selections will be selected too.
-View a log entry's details Select a log entry.
-2. Do one of the following: Double click the selection. ■ Click Q Details.
-The log entry's details will be displayed.
+View a log entry's details 1.
+Select a log entry.
+2. Do one of the following: Double click the selection. ■ Click The log entry's details will be displayed.
 See Log entry details for details of the log entry's operations.
-Save the selected log entries to a file Display Activities and select activities or display Events and select log entries.
-2. Click Save selected to file .
+Save the selected log Display Activities and select activities or display Events and select log entries. entries to a file 2.
+Click Save selected to file.
 3. In the opened window, specify a path and a name for the file.
 All log entries of the selected activities or selected log entries will be saved to the specified file.

-Save all the log entries to a file 1.
-Make sure, that the filters are not set.
-2. Click Save all to file.
+Save all the log entries Make sure, that the filters are not set.
+1. Make sure, that the litters are not set. to a file 2.
+Click Save all to file.
 3. In the opened window, specify a path and a name for the file.
 All log entries will be saved to the specified file.
-Save all the filtered log entries to a file 1.
-Set filters to get a list of the log entries that satisfy the filtering criteria.
-2. Click Save all to file .
+Save all the filtered log 1.
+Set filters to get a list of the log entries that satisfy the filtering criteria. entries to a file 2.
+Click Save all to file.
 3. In the opened window, specify a path and a name for the file.
 All log entries in the list will be saved to the specified file.
-Delete all the log entries tries Click X Delete all .
+Delete all the log entries Click Delete all .
 All the log entries will be deleted from the log, and a new log entry will be created.
 It will contain information about who deleted the log entries and when.

-14.2.2 Log entry details
+11.2.2 Log entry details